Dec. 20, 2025

 Functional Precision Medicine: How Cancer Drugs Are Tested Before Treatment | Jim Foote

-In this episode of An Hour of Innovation podcast, host Vit Lyoshin speaks with Jim Foote, co-founder and CEO of First Ascent Biomedical, an innovator who is challenging one of the most uncomfortable truths in modern medicine: many cancer treatments are chosen without knowing if they will actually work.
+In this episode of An Hour of Innovation podcast, Vit Lyoshin speaks with Jim Foote, co-founder and CEO of First Ascent Biomedical, about why modern cancer treatment still relies heavily on trial-and-error, and how functional precision medicine is changing that reality.

 Jim Foote is a former technology executive turned healthcare innovator whose work is deeply shaped by personal loss and firsthand experience with cancer care.
 He is best known for advancing functional precision medicine by combining genomics, live-cell drug testing, and AI-driven analysis to guide treatment decisions.
 His perspective matters because it connects real clinical outcomes with the technology needed to give doctors and patients clearer, faster, and more humane options.